Oil falls 1% as investors reassess Mideast risks

 OPEC members pumped 29.5 million barrels per day (bpd) last month, down 50,000 bpd from November’s revised figure, according to a Reuters survey published on Monday.

 U.S. crude oil stockpiles likely fell for the fourth straight week last week, though refined products stocks were expected to have risen, a Reuters poll showed on Monday ahead of weekly data.
+[EIA/S]

-Additional reporting by Bozorgmehr Sharafedin and Alex Lawler in London and Florence Tan in Singapore; Editing by Marguerita Choy and David Goodman
+Additional reporting by Bozorgmehr Sharafedin and Alex Lawler in London and Florence Tan in Singapore; Editing by Marguerita Choy and David Gregorio